 Critical thinking and problem-solving

 21st-century skills also incorporate digital literacy skills, career and life skills.
-When students apply STEAM in a classroom, they're exposed to the full spectrum of 21st-century skills.
-STEAM, when taught effectively better prepares students for the future.
+When learners apply STEAM in a classroom, they're exposed to the full spectrum of 21st-century skills.
+STEAM, when taught effectively better prepares learners for the future.

 Why STEAM Education is Awesome